Scotland Slowly

 Keep your binoculars handy to spot some of the 350 bird species that the island boasts, including puffins and great skuas in substantial numbers.

-Take a tour of the local museum, dedicated to preserving island heritage.
+Take a tour of the local museum, dedicated to preserving the island's heritage.

 Enjoy Photography, Birdwatching, and Hiking